robotmedia/RMStore/README.md

 ###Managing purchases manually

-In some cases you might want to bypass payment with StoreKit and mark a product as purchased (e.g., for promotional purposes).
+In some cases you might want to bypass payment with StoreKit and mark a product as purchased manually (e.g., for promotional purposes).
 You can do this with:

 ```objective-c
 [[RMStore defaultStore] addPurchaseForProductIdentifier:@"breathMints"];